-Prototype plastic injection molds molds produce real injection molded parts for functional testing.
-They can also serve as bridge tooling to fill the manufacturing gap before production tooling or when production tooling goes down.
+Prototype injection molding produces real injection molded parts for functional testing.
+Injection molding prototyping can also serve as bridge tooling to fill the manufacturing gap before production tooling or when production tooling goes down.

 Prototype plastic injection molding can be done very quickly.
-The initial part will have the shape and functionality a plastic prototype part would need for testing form, fit and function, but may not have fine details like color preference or surface finish.
-Prototype molds are warrantied for up to 10,000 cycles, whereas our production molds carry a lifetime warranty.
+The initial part will have the shape and functionality a plastic prototype part would need for testing form, fit, and function, but may not have fine details like color or surface finish preference.
+Prototype molds are built to handle minimum of 10,000 cycles.

 Prototype Mold Highlights

 - Low Cost, Quick Build and Good Quality

 - No Size Limitations

 - Any Commercially Available Material and Surface Finish